Best Travel Tips for Scotland

 - Keep your eyes peeled for “free” and low cost attractions: Yes, they do exist!
 For example, the National Museum of Scotland in Edinburgh is free although a donation is suggested.
 At the Fringe Festival, find cheaper quality shows.
 I went to a fun cabaret for only £5.

 - Take some epic hikes.
 Scotland’s stunning scenery is free for you to enjoy!
 Take a long walk and soak up the nature.
 Pretend you’re William Wordsworth (and sssh, I know he technically wrote his poetry in England’s Lake District, not Scotland), and write some romantic poetry.

-You experience all four seasons in a single Scottish afternoon.
+Why’s that?
+In summary, you experience all four seasons in a single Scottish afternoon.
 Yes, even in July and August, don’t expect warm sunshine to permeate every second of every day.
 Pack shorts and only shorts, and you might hate yourself once your trips ends.
 Cause you’ll freeze.

 Does this mean you can’t savor gorgeous days in Scotland?
 Of course not!
 If you have blue skies in Scotland, you’ll enjoy a real treat and glorious weather isn’t as rare as you might think.
 Regardless you still need to be prepared for blustery wind and rain, because the weather changes every hour in this part of the world.
 Honestly, if you don’t like the weather, wait about thirty minutes.

 In particular, you always want to have a rain jacket ready to go especially when spending an afternoon outside with no shelter in sight.
 I wore North Face Women’s Venture Jacket on both my trips to Scotland, and never once regretted it when a random batch of rain hit.